-Term Plan is a simple protection plan with life cover and no maturity benefits.
-It is an affordable form on insurance providing a large cover at a relatively smaller premium.
-A non-smoker male, 28 years of age, can get a term plan for a premium as low as Rs.
-576/month, for a 30 year policy term.
+Term Plan is a pure protection plan with assured life cover and no maturity benefits.
+It is an affordable insurance plan providing a large cover at a relatively smaller premium.
+A non-smoker male, 28 years of age, can get a term plan for a premium as low as Rs.576/month, for a 30 year policy term.

-While availing tax benefits should not be the primary reason to purchase a term life insurance, it is undoubtedly an efficient tax saving instrument.
+While tax benefits should not be the primary driver for a term plan purchase, it is definitely agreeable that it is an efficient tax saving instrument.
 The premiums paid as well as the death benefits are exempt under tax regulations in India.

 The section 80C of the Indian Income Tax Act allows exemption for life insurance premiums up to Rs.
 1.5 lakh per annum.
-This amount can also include life insurance premiums paid for your spouse and/ or children.
+This amount can also include premiums paid for your spouse and/or children.

 Apart from this, insurance policies issued on or after April 1, 2012 get a tax deduction limited to 10% of the total sum assured.
 However, if a person is suffering from any ailment listed u/s 80DDB or suffers from a disability listed u/s 80U, then above 10% would be increased to 15%.